-If you haven’t traveled in forever, some things may have changed since your last excursion.
-You might even run into sticker shock when it comes to airfare and hotel accommodations.
+Some things may have changed since your last excursion if you haven’t traveled in forever.
+You might even run into sticker shock regarding airfare and hotel accommodations.
 Tap or click here for the best budgeting apps to help get your finances in order.

 One way to have the best experience is to incorporate travel apps when planning your next adventure.
 They can help you find the perfect destination and even give you money-saving tips.